-Many of Jonathan’s most meaningful projects have involved collaborations with or responses to other artists.
+Many of Jonathan’s projects have involved collaborations with or responses to other artists.
+He is fascinated by the similarities and vast differences between music and these other art forms, and by the challenges of “translating” from one to the other.
 He has served as music director for five evening-length dance productions with San-Francisco-based choreographers Janice Garrett and Charles Moulton (Garrett + Moulton Productions), working closely with them to select, edit, arrange, and compose music for the productions, and then to organize, play in, and lead an ensemble of live musicians.
-In 2019, he composed a work to celebrate the life and intricately detailed work of woodcarver David Esterly.
-That same year he also composed music for the Rochester-based ensemble five-by-five to accompany Judith Schaechter’s stunning stained glass work The Battle of Carnival and Lent, and he has plans to compose more music to accompany other Schaechter works in the future.
+In 2017, he wrote a work for the ZOFO piano duo to accompany a work of street art by Stormie Mills that he discovered while living in east London (and which has since been painted over).
+In 2019, he composed a piece to accompany a work by woodcarver David Esterly.
+That same year he composed music for the Rochester-based ensemble fivebyfive to accompany Judith Schaechter’s stunning stained glass work The Battle of Carnival and Lent.
 He recently wrote his first film score for the silent film Demons Before Breakfast, which premiered at the 2020 “Sound of Silent Film Festival” in Chicago.
-Jonathan is fascinated by the similarities and vast differences between music and these other art forms, and by the challenges of “translating” from one to the other.
-He is also floored and deeply inspired by the dedication and work ethic of these other artists.

-As a performer, in addition to his bass clarinet ensemble work, Jonathan also appears frequently as a bass clarinet soloist, and as a classical and klezmer clarinetist.
-He especially loves playing classical chamber music and anything that makes people want to dance.

-Jonathan makes frequent appearances as a guest clinician in composition, clarinet/bass clarinet, and alternate musical career paths.
+As a performer, Jonathan appears frequently as a bass clarinet soloist, and as a classical and klezmer clarinetist.
+He is also a sought-after guest clinician in composition, clarinet/bass clarinet, and creative/unusual musical career paths.
 His unique approach emphasizes staying present and open (both literally and metaphorically) and engaging students’ sense of creative possibility and playfulness.
-He firmly believes that every musician has the capacity to be creative, whether by composing, improvising, arranging, or interpreting old music in a fresh way.
 He has appeared in this capacity throughout the United States, as well as in Mexico, Germany, and New Zealand.
 In 2021, he was one of ten bass clarinetists from around the world selected to produce a series of instructional videos and give a masterclass for the online Digital Bass Clarinet Academy.

+A card-carrying music theory nerd, Jonathan’s doctoral dissertation is a 400+ page harmonic analysis of the entire Rite of Spring.
+He holds degrees from Harvard University (B.A.), San Francisco Conservatory of Music (M.M.), and Princeton University (Ph.D.), and has taught at Harvard, San Francisco Conservatory, and MIT.
+His primary composition teachers have included Paul Lansky, Dmitri Tymoczko, Dan Trueman, Barbara White, Steve Mackey, Dan Becker, Elinor Armer, Eric Sawyer, John Stewart, and Eric Ewazen.
+His clarinet teachers have included Janet Greene, Alan Kay, and Jo-Ann Sternberg.

-When not making music, Jonathan loves exploring cities, hiking, reading, playing games, making “dad jokes,” and improv comedy (both watching it and feebly attempting to do it himself).
+When not making music, Jonathan loves exploring cities, hiking, reading, playing word games, and improv comedy (both watching it and feebly attempting to do it himself).
 He lives in Cambridge, MA, with his wife and 5-year-old son.